 Also Known As

-Cross-firing refers to the diagonal interference of the legs when the horse is working at a fast pace, although it is sometimes evident at slower paces.
-For example, the right hind foot hits the inside of the left front leg usually up high in the area or the knee, or the diagonal front leg hits the inside of the hind leg, usually at the hock.
+Cross-firing refers to the diagonal interference of the legs when the horse is working at a fast pace although cross-firing is sometimes evident at slower paces.
+For example, the right hind foot hits the inside of the left front leg in the area or the knee, or the diagonal front leg hits the inside of the hind leg, usually at the hock.
 It may be due to "unsoundness" in the horse or "frequent interference."

 "Frequent interference" can be the result of faulty conformation of body and legs, the tiring of the horse, or improper shoeing.
 In the case of conformation, specialized shoeing may be implemented to deal with the problem, as well as the use of various leg protective devices or bandages to protect the legs from injury.